jeff-adkisson/swe-3643-spring-2024/project/README.md

 You will note:

--  The Calculator Engine performs the calculation logic and returns floating point values.
+-  The **Calculator Engine** accepts values from the web server, performs the calculation logic, and returns floating point values.
--  The Calculator Web Server App references the Calculator Engine.
-The Web Server App generates the user interface, calls the Calculator Engine, and returns results to the user's browser.
+-  The **Calculator Web Server App** references the **Calculator Engine**.
+The **Calculator Web Server App** generally follows the [MVC pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) to generate the user interface (Views), calls the Calculator Engine (via the Controller), and returns results to the user's browser (by combining a Model into a View for transformation into HTML).
--  The Calculator Engine Unit Tests reference the Calculator Engine and do not test the Web Server App.
+-  The **Calculator Engine Unit Tests** only reference the **Calculator Engine**.
+The unit tests do not test the **Calculator Web Server App** in this project.
--  The Calculator End-to-End Tests connect to your Web Server App and test the user interface end-to-end (which includes calling the Calculator Engine).
+-  The **Calculator End-to-End Tests** connect to your **Calculator Web Server App** and test the user interface end-to-end (which includes calling the Calculator Engine from the web server's controller).

 You must carefully layout your code to achieve this architecture.
 In particular, you cannot closely couple the calculator logic with the calculator UI.
-For example, if you actually perform a calculation in the Web Server App, you are doing it wrong.
-The Web Server App requests calculations from the Calculator Engine classes.
+For example, if you actually perform a calculation in the Calculator Web Server App, you are doing it wrong.
+The controller class in the Calculator Web Server App requests calculations from the Calculator Engine classes.

-Without a logical separation of the Calculator Engine from the Web Server App, you will have a very challenging time writing unit tests that only focus on the Calculator Engine.
+Without a logical separation of the Calculator Engine from the Calculator Web Server App, you will have a very challenging time writing unit tests that only focus on the Calculator Engine.
 Remember - unit tests focus on classes and methods.
 Higher level forms of tests such as integration tests and end-to-end tests combine multiple modules and systems together.
 To write effective unit tests, you cannot mix web server routing and rendering logic with your domain logic.

 ### Calculator Operations